bored-games/space-triangles/README.md

 # space-triangles
-Some people call it Homeworlds but everyone knows it Space Triangles
+Some people call it Homeworlds but everyone knows it as Space Triangles!